 Developing automations requires a paid plan.
 Don't have one?
 Join the Developer Program and provision a sandbox with access to all Slack features for free.

-The following Slack SDKs support custom workflow steps.
+The following Slack SDKs and frameworks support custom steps for your workflows.

-Deno SDK TypeScript Slack-hosted The Deno SDK is optimized for workflows, so it enables you to build steps, build workflows with your own steps, Slack steps, and connector steps, as well as utilize Slack datastores.
+The Deno SDK is optimized for workflows, so it enables you to build steps, build workflows with your own steps, Slack steps, and connector steps, and utilize Slack datastores.
 Deno SDK apps are hosted on Slack.

 Managing your app